 Bert left for home and the Pastor returned to his study.
 He showered and shaved in the study’s bathroom, then put on fresh clothes.
 In the time that remained before the worship service, he knelt at the sofa and talked with the Lord about many things—and in a way he hadn’t talked with Him in many years.

 It was a time of confession, self-forgiveness and complete surrender...a time of thanksgiving and praise.
-A time of entering into God's rest and grace.
+But mostly a time of entering into God's rest and grace.

 Continue to Chapter 17 >